sake92/fp4noobs/README.md

 ---
 ## Nicer Syntax
 We usually want a nice "operator-ish" syntax like `1 + 3`.
-Scala has "infix notation" for functions.
+Scala has *infix notation* for functions.
-But those have to be defined on an object.
+But those have to be called on an object.

 If we have:
 ```scala